Kagebounshin/neverday-milestone-project-1/README.md

 Also for future employes that wishes to hire the band to play a show.
 They will get simple instructions on how to do so.

+As a user:
-* As a user I will get the latest news from the band.
+* I can sign up for a newsletter to get the latest news from the band.

-* As a user I can read about the band.
+* I can read about the band.

-* As a user I can get access to all the show dates.
+* I can get access to all the tour dates.

-* As a user I could purchases tickets to the shows.
+* I could purchases tickets to the shows.

-* As a user I will be directed to the bands music.
+* I will be directed to the bands music.

+* I can see the bands music videos on the site.

-* As a fan I will have access to the bands social media accounts.
+* I will have access to the bands social media accounts.

+As an employer:

-* As an employer I should get access on how to book the band for future shows.
+* I should get access on how to book the band for future shows.

 links to mock ups, wireframes etc.